royllo/tade/README.md

 After some time, you will see this line : `SRVR: Taro Daemon fully active!`

 Then, retrieve the macaroon FROM TAPD!!! :
-- `docker volume inspect lnd` to get the path of the volume.
+- `docker volume inspect tapd` to get the path of the volume.
 - `sudo cp /var/lib/docker/volumes/tapd/_data/data/testnet/admin.macaroon .` to get the macaroon.
 - `sudo chown <your_user> admin.macaroon` to change the owner of the file.

-You can now Taro services with a command like this:
+You can now call Taro services with a command like this:

 ```
 curl    --header "Grpc-Metadata-macaroon: $(xxd -ps -u -c 1000 ./admin.macaroon)" \